 • It reflects stated maturity of fixed-rate items, as well as revolving-rate, floating-rate items accounts.

-• It includes any effects resulting from swaps.
+• It includes any effects resulting from swaps on banking book hedges.

 • It shows two ways of “gap”: One, on an individual basis for each period; Two, on a cumulative basis, and the cumulative gap of total balance is zero.